WoolWarrior/reCAPTCHASalesforceLWC/README.md

 # How to use Google reCAPTCHA v3 in Lightning Web Component

 ## Limitation of Salesforce platform
-Salesforce platform put restriction on loading JS source into Lightning Web Component directly, i.e. the magic reCAPTCHA script cannot be directly used in the component.
+Salesforce platform puts restriction on loading JS source into Lightning Web Component directly, i.e. the magic reCAPTCHA script cannot be directly used in the component.

 > "You can’t load JavaScript resources from a third-party site, even a CSP Trusted Site.
 To use a JavaScript library from a third-party site, add it to a static resource, and then add the static resource to your component.
 After the library is loaded from the static resource, you can use it as normal." - [Call APIs from JavaScript](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.js_api_calls)